• Categories

 What is Weglot?

-Weglot is a translation plugin for WordPress that integrates seamlessly with your website, is compatible with WordPress themes and plugins, and has a simple interface for those that want quick and easy translations of their website.
+Weglot is a translation plugin for WordPress that integrates seamlessly with your website, is compatible with all WordPress themes and plugins, and has a simple interface for those that want quick and easy translations of their website.

 Weglot also comes with these powerful features: